mtazzari/OasisHurricane/README.md

 $ gethurricaneloss -h
 usage: use "gethurricaneloss --help" for more information

+A Python command-line utility for Linux that computes the economic loss for hurricanes in Florida and in the Gulf states.

 positional arguments:
   florida_landfall_rate
                         [float] annual rate of landfalling hurricanes in Florida.